 Summer is almost here!
-While many people are [spring] cleaning their homes, I live in a tiny, downtown studio where the most cluttered space is my mind.
-Here are my top five tips on how to declutter your thoughts and get the most out of life!
+While many people are [spring] cleaning their homes, I live in a tiny, downtown studio where the most cluttered space is my brain.
+Here are my top 6 habits to maintain peace of mind.

 1. USE YOUR CALENDARS.